I shared an Organization Development Case Study and outcomes with the Organization Development Network of Western New York.

 Trust attracting or trust repelling organization?

-- 86% of Policy and Procedures were rewritten with Trust-Attracting in mind
+- 86% of Policies and Procedures were rewritten with Trust-Attracting in mind

-- Within 1 year the amount of sick days and calls off shift decreased by 47%
+- Within 1 year, the number of sick days and calls off shift decreased by 47%

-- An increase in on time, on budget, on quality work from 63% to 67% in 10 months.
+- There was an increase in time, budget, and quality work from 63% to 67% in 10 months.

 - Development of 2 new profit streams generating $250,000 for the company, using existing staff and resources

 - Increased utilization of the internal learning management system for employee learning and development from 21% to 62% over 2 years